Rednight972/FGS-World-Rebalance/README.md

 Gravel production is now reduced by a factor of 10 and has no usefulness for the moment

 ## Blocks
-### Energy Generation
+### Power Generation
-Some energy generation blocks have been buffed or nerfed to accommodate the new progression and end game
+Some power generation blocks have been buffed or nerfed to accommodate the new progression and end game All active power generation blocks have now a shared
+* PCU cost of 500
+* Block limit per grid of 34

+**If you want more power density for the same PCU cost you'll have to progress from the lower tech to higher tech**

 #### Solar Panels
 Power Output x1.5 from 0.16 to 0.240MW and 0.04 to 0.06MW

 #### Hydro Engines
 Max power output doubled from 5 to 10MW and 0.5 to 1MW
+PCU is now 500

 #### Reactors
-Reactors will consume twice more uranium than in vanilla.
+Large reactors will consume 2 times more uranium than vanilla Small reactors will consume 3 times more uranium than vanilla Block limit of 10 per grid
+PCU is now 500

-It will compensate the lack of JumpDrive charge when moving around the system and act as a money sink
+It will compensate the lack of JumpDrive charge when moving around the system and act as a money sink while promoting the use of the large reactors over small reactors spamming

+### Batteries
+Max input power lowered from 12MW to 8MW
+Block limit of 18 per grid
+PCU is now 500
+*This is to promote battery as buffers and not main power sources*

 ### Jump Drive
-Recipe: Changed Gravity Generator requirement to 100 Superconductors Added a small grid version
+Recipe: Changed Gravity Generator requirement to 100 Superconductors

+Added a small grid version

 ### Safe Zone